 While eShepherd technology has the potential to exclude cattle from multiple high-risk areas to improve land management and water quality, property mapping and an inventory of natural resources needs to be conducted beforehand to enable objective assessment of long-term carrying capacity and stocking rate.
 Under the recently introduced Reef Regulations in Queensland, if there is less than 50 percent ground cover at 30 September each year; land is in poor or degraded land condition and action/s are required.
-Graziers are required to take measures to improve areas of poor land condition; and are required to take measures to improve areas of degraded land condition from further degrading or expanding.
+Graziers are required to take measures to improve areas of poor land condition; and are required to take measures to improve areas of degraded land condition or prevent areas of degraded land condition from further degrading or expanding.